DrLatBC/Python-learning/Tycoon game/roadmap.md

 * [ ] Unlockable worker types
 * [ ] Sound/ASCII effects (optional)
 * [ ] Future plans: GUI wrapper (tkinter, PySimpleGUI?)

----

-This version ensures:

-* Systems are built before being viewed.
-* No weird forward references to stuff that doesn’t exist yet.
-* Easy visual structure for planning and GitHub tracking.

-Want me to regenerate a downloadable `.md` file based on this clean structure?